 Multi-Agent Meeting (MAM) is the problem of finding a meeting location for multiple agents and paths to that location.
+Recently, a Multi-Directional Heuristic Search algorithm, called MM*, was introduced.
+MM* is a state-of-the-art MAM optimal solver that searches from multiple directions (one for each agent) and is guided by a heuristic function.
 Practically, a solution to MAM may contain conflicting paths.
 A related problem that plans conflict-free paths to a given set of goal locations is the Multi-Agent Path Finding problem (MAPF).
 In this paper, we solve the Conflict-Free Multi-Agent Meeting problem (CF-MAM).
 In CF-MAM, we find a meeting location for multiple agents (as in MAM) as well as conflict-free paths (as in MAPF) to that location.
 We introduce two novel algorithms, which combine MAM and MAPF solvers, for optimally solving CF-MAM.
-We prove the optimality of both algorithms and compare them experimentally, showing the pros and cons of each algorithm.
+We compare both algorithms experimentally, showing the pros and cons of each algorithm.